Malus's Law Polarized Light Calculator

 - Photography: Polarizing filters reduce glare and reflections

-- Stress analysis: Transparent materials under stress rotate polarization — visible in polarized light (photoelasticity)
+- Stress analysis: transparent materials under stress rotate polarization, which shows up as coloured fringes in polarized light (photoelasticity)

 - 3D cinema: Left and right eye images use opposite circular polarization